raineorshine/npm-check-updates/README.md

     -f, --filter             include only package names matching the given string, comma-or-space-delimited list, or /regex/
-    -g, --global             check global packages instead of in the current project -i, --interactive        Enable interactive prompts for each dependency -j, --jsonAll            output new package file instead of human-readable message
+    -g, --global             check global packages instead of in the current project -i, --interactive        Enable interactive prompts for each dependency;
+                             Implies -u unless one of the json options are set -j, --jsonAll            output new package file instead of human-readable message
     --jsonDeps               Will return output like `jsonAll` but only lists